Frequently asked questions about placements

 How can I stay safe overseas?

 Going overseas can be an amazing experience, but it can also be daunting and may come with risks.
 Make sure that you research the country in-depth before you apply to, and accept, a placement.

-You’ll need to find out about the culture, any potential language barriers, visas and security issues.
+As you're undertaking a placement which is part of an assessed module, you're covered by UWE Bristol's Travel Insurance Policy.
 You’ll also need to make sure that the University’s level of insurance cover is relevant for what you’re doing on placement.
 Please read through the UWE Bristol Travel Insurance Policy.

 How do I apply for an Oyster Card?